A selection of Frequently Asked Questions associated with accessibility.

-The Roundhouse is a dog-friendly place to visit.
-Please be considerate of other visitors when bringing your pet on tours, around the building or in our Visitor Centre, and keep your dog on a lead at all times.
+Pet dogs are welcome in all outdoor areas of the Roundhouse.
+Please be considerate of other visitors when bringing your pet into our courtyard, and keep your dog on a lead at all times.
 Assistance dogs are welcome in all spaces at the Roundhouse.

 Does the Roundhouse have wheelchair access?